awsdocs/amazon-sns-developer-guide/doc_source/sms_publish-to-phone.md

 Subscribing phone numbers to a topic can be still useful if you want to publish each message to multiple phone numbers at once\.
 For steps on how to publish an SMS message to a topic, see [Publishing to a topic](sms_publish-to-topic.md)\.

-When you send a message, you can control whether the message is optimized for cost or reliable delivery, and you can specify a sender ID\.
+When you send a message, you can control whether the message is optimized for cost or reliable delivery, and you can specify a sender ID or origination number\.
 If you send the message programmatically using the Amazon SNS API or AWS SDKs, you can specify a maximum price for the message delivery\.

 Each SMS message can contain up to 140 bytes, and the character quota depends on the encoding scheme\.
 For example, an SMS message can contain:
 + 160 GSM characters